Collection, Use and Disclosure of NRIC Number

 Keep your Devices Up to Date

-Having the latest version of the mobile operating system (e.g. IOS or Android) is the best defense against viruses, malware and other online threats.
+Having the latest version of the mobile operating system (e.g. IOS or Android) and applications are the best defense against viruses, malware and other online threats.
 Outdated versions contain vulnerabilities that are frequently exploited by attackers.

 You may reference the guides below to keep your devices up-to-date: